 In 2019, concerns were raised when it was reported that these chemical UV filters that are absorbed by the skin can linger in the body for days.
 The FDA has stated that the chemicals noted above plus another eight need to be studied for safety.

 Oxybenzone and octinoxate have also been found to contribute to harming the coral reef.
-As a result, beginning in 2021, Hawaii will ban the sale of products containing oxybenzone and octinoxate.
+As a result, as of 2021, Hawaii banned the sale of products containing oxybenzone and octinoxate.

-Traditionally the big drawback of mineral sunscreens is that they leave a white cast on your skin, but as you’ll see in some of my picks below, mineral sunscreens are improving due to effective formulations and tinting.
+Traditionally the big drawback of mineral sunscreens is that they leave a white cast on your skin, but as you’ll see in some of the best mineral sunscreens in this post, they are improving due to effective formulations and tinting.

 The Best Drugstore Mineral Sunscreens